Etrix-c/SetsunaBB/readme.md

 ## About

-SetsunaBB is a fork of FluxBB with are with our modifications.
+SetsunaBB is a fork of FluxBB with are own modifications.
 SetsunaBB uses the patched FluxBB code from https://github.com/MioVisman/FluxBB_by_Visman SetsunaBB is a lightweight forum software for people who just needs a simple message board.